-Archibong is currently completing a two year commitment with Teach For America, a nonprofit organization committed to closing the achievement gap.
+Prior to her Fulbright experience, Archibong completed a two-year commitment with Teach For America, a nonprofit organization committed to closing the achievement gap.
 For the past two years, Archibong has served as a high school government, world geography, United States and world history teacher.
 During that time, Archibong has served as the coach of her school’s debate team and founder and president of the nonprofit organization Taking Action To Overcome Obstacles (T.A.T.O.O.)
 Inc. The debate team, comprised of both general and special education students, was reignited by Archibong and a fellow TFA colleague.

 Although without an active debate team for more than four years, by the end of the 2010-2011 academic year, the debate team won the city championship.
 The debate team’s success showed Archibong that all children can overcome their obstacles with the support and guidance of a committed village of individuals.
 This realization inspired Miriam to found T.A.T.O.O.
 Inc., a nonprofit organization committed to equipping youth with the tools necessary to effect positive change.